estruyf/doctor/docs/content/docs/shortcodes/callout/_index.md

 <callout type="danger">The danger content</callout>

 <callout type="tip" title="Override the title">Tip content with a custom title</callout>

+<callout type="tip" title="Custom background and foreground color" bgColor=#462749" fgColor="#FDECEF">A callout to test the background and foreground colors.</callout>
 ```

 The following HTML attributes are supported for the `callout`: